jMonkeyEngine/examplegame-skulls-doc/powers.md

 - Emits a magic force in a circle with a radius of 4 tiles.
 - Field lasts for 4 seconds.
-- Any Skull touched by the field will get a Cursed status. (not visible → should they be?)
+- Cursed Skulls are incable of taking part in rituals.
-- Cursed Skulls are permanently “invulnerable” to rituals..
+- Any Skull touched by the field will get a Cursed status. (not visible → should they be?) *Ruth: Yes, any power's effect must be visible, anything that is not visible "has not happened" from the POV of the player.*

 ## Poison